Alberta Montagu, Countess of Sandwich: Early life and family

-Lady Sandwich was born Alberta Sturges in Chicago on September 7, 1877 to Betty MacLeod, of New York City, and William Sturges, of Chicago.
+Alberta Sturges was born in Chicago on September 7, 1877, to Betty MacLeod, of New York City, and William Sturges, of Chicago.
 Her maternal grandfather was a Scottish immigrant who lived in the American southeast, where he owned slaves; slavery being a common practice amongst the elite of this Antebellum South.
 Her paternal grandfather, of English descent, made a fortune through trade in Ohio.
 Through her father, she was a descendant of the Connecticut judge Jonathan Sturges and related to businessman Jonathan Sturges, art collector Kate Sturges Buckingham, and U.S. Congressman Lewis B. Sturges.

 She was christened in New York, where the family lived at 21 West 34th Street.
 In 1880 she went with her family to Paris.
 In 1886, her father survived the sinking of the SS Oregon as it was sailing from Liverpool to New York, but died a few years later.
 After her father died, her mother remarried to New York wholesale grocer Francis H. Leggett in a small ceremony in Paris.

 In 1890, her stepfather built a large mansion and estate, called Ridgely Manor, in Stone Ridge, New York.
 Her aunt, Josephine MacLeod, and stepfather were friends of the Hindu monk and philosopher Swami Vivekananda, and her stepfather later served as the first president of the Vedanta Society of New York.
-Lady Sandwich and her mother soon became friends and disciples of Vivekananda, and built a five-bedroom cottage for Hindu monks, called Swamiji's Cottage, on the grounds of their estate.
+Alberta Sturges and her mother soon became friends and disciples of Vivekananda, and built a five-bedroom cottage for Hindu monks, called Swamiji's Cottage, on the grounds of their estate.
 She and her mother often visited the monks at Swamiji's Cottage and hosted Vivekananda three times, the last time for ten weeks.

 In 1895 she and her brother, Hollister, attended boarding school in Germany.
-While studying in Germany, Lady Sandwich and Vivekananda wrote letters to each other.
+While studying in Germany, Sturges and Vivekananda wrote letters to each other.
 She later accompanied him on a trip to Rome and to the Vatican City, and visited him in India.
 On her twenty-third birthday, Vivekananda penned a poem to her.
 She and members of her family also hosted Vivekananda in Chicago and in Paris.

-Lady Sandwich was close friends with Mildred Barnes Bliss of Dumbarton Oaks, and the two were accomplished musicians and fluent in several languages.
+Sturges was close friends with Mildred Barnes Bliss of Dumbarton Oaks, and the two were accomplished musicians and fluent in several languages.
 She was also fond of bookbinding and was an accomplished writer, penning letters to relatives and keeping diaries throughout her life.

 Leggett later relocated the family to London, where he was pursuing social and business endeavors.
-As a member of a wealthy family during the Gilded Age, Lady Sandwich was presented as a debutante during the London Season of 1901.
+As a member of a wealthy family during the Gilded Age, Sturges was presented as a debutante during the London Season of 1901.
 Despite a "splashy" debut, she was uninterested in society.